agui888/shim-doc/docs/array.md

 _.union(...)

-creates an array of unique values, if nested then flatten first
+Create an array of unique values, if nested then flatten first

 ```lua
 _.sort(_.union({1, 2, 3}, {5, 2, 1, 4}, {2, 1}))